egilsoncabral/TDChallenge/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To run the program, you will need to install jre at least version 6 onwards and add TDChallenge.0.0.1-SNAPSHOT.jar file to a directory on your local machine, along with a text file with the phone numbers, following the pattern:

 ```
-Give examples
++351960000000
+00351960000000
++00112
 ```

-### Installing
+### Executing

 A step by step series of examples that tell you how to get a development env running